Curriculum

 The lab activities include explicit information on safety and regular warnings of the dangers of electric shock.
 Students undertake personally-relevant investigations in chemistry and physics, using the programming language Logo, to read sensors and obtain and analyze data.
 Students will obtain, evaluate, and communicate technical information as they compare and contrast innovations and advantages of components, subcomponents, or software features from commonly used technologies.

 This course has been specifically designed to implement Next Generation Science Standards in the High School classroom.
 Disciplinary Core Ideas are integrated with Crosscutting Concepts and presented in the context of Science and Engineering Design Practices.
+At the bottom of the page you can find the NGSS Performance Expectations (PEs)

-All curriculum is available at the following link:
+All curriculum is available at the following links:

 These files are divided by academic year and section.
 They include student guides, worksheets and slides for presenting in the classroom.
 Additional resources include an example course syllabus and analysis of educational standards met by our curriculum.
 The Learning by Making Curriculum is licensed under the Creative Commons Non-Commercial Share-Alike agreement.